-Assess the presence and/or extent of pyrite issues
+We can assess the presence and/or extent of pyrite and pyrrhotite issues

 "Pyrite problems" are related to the swelling of certain granular fill material used in residential construction.
 Pyrite is an iron sulphide found in several rock formations, including shale, a soft sedimentary rock resembling clay, sometimes used as a backfill under the slabs on grade of basements or garages.